Search: 59 results

 Verse ConceptsPossessions Taken To BabylonSeaSacrilegeBreaking ContainersPillars For Solomon's TempleAmassing BronzeBronze Items For The Tabernacle

-Gedaliah swore to them and to their men, and he said to them, "You must not be afraid because of the Chaldeans.
-Settle in the land and serve the king of Babylon, and may it go well with you."
+And Gedaliah swore unto them and to their men, and said to them, Fear not to be servants of the Chaldeans: dwell in the land, and serve the king of Babylon, and it shall be well with you.

 Verse ConceptsDo Not Fear Men